 3. How can I show my partner, my love, in the way she/he understands the best?

 If you’re not sure, ask your partner: ‘What would make you feel loved right now?’

 You might choose to start a list with ideas on what makes him/her happy and use the ideas on a daily basis.
 Watch how your relationship is blossoming!

 Words of Affirmation

 This person needs time together.
 This means having your partner’s undivided attention, e.g. looking at each other and talking, or talking and walking, just the two of you.
 Just proximity such as watching television is not enough.
 This person needs to know you can engage in a quality conversation where the two of you are sharing experiences, thoughts, feelings and desires in a friendly, uninterrupted environment.
 It also involves doing things together.
 This may include any activity e.g. cooking, going to markets, and playing sport – as long as the focus is enjoying being together.

-To this person gifts are important symbols of love.
-What is important is that your partner things of you and makes the effort to translate that into a gift.
+To this person, gifts are important symbols of love.
+What is important is that your partner thinks of you and makes the effort to translate that into a gift.
 This also includes yourself and your time, e.g. being in a caring way at significant times or when needed emotionally.